khush9651/ResponsiveLandingPage-StyledGenie/README.md

 1. Upload the project folder to a web hosting service or deploy via GitHub Pages.
 2. Ensure all assets (CSS, JS, images) are correctly linked.
 3. Test the page on different devices for responsiveness.

-## Contributions
-Contributions are welcome!
-Feel free to fork this repository and submit pull requests to enhance the project.

 ## License
 This project is for educational purposes only.